supervisely-ecosystem/pips/supervisely/serve/README.md

 # Overview

 This app is an integration of PIPs model, which is a NN-assisted interactive object tracking model.
 The PIPs model can track point trajectories.
-It is used to implement the tracking of polygons, points and rectangles on videos.
+It is used to implement the tracking of polygons, points, lines and graphs on videos.

 # How to Run